Topological rigidity of quasitoric manifolds

-\begin{proof} The idea is to construct a continuous map $f: T{\times}X \to M$ so that $f(T{\times} \{ x\})= {\pi}^{-1}(x)$.
-This is done by subsequent ``blowing up the singular strata''.
-The condition on the contractibility guarantees that the resulting principal $T$ -bundle over $X$ is trivial, i.e. there is an equivariant homeomorphism $\widehat{f}: T\times X \rightarrow \widehat{M}$ inducing the identity on $X$.
-Then the map $f$ descends to the required equivariant homeomorphism.
-The details are in \cite{da-ja} (also in \cite{ma-pa} and \cite{yo1}). \end{proof}

-\begin{rem} In \cite{da-ja} and \cite{ma-pa} the result is proved under the condition that $M$ is a smooth manifold.
-In \cite{yo1} it is proved for topological manifolds that admit a local torus action, generalizing the concept of locally standard torus manifolds. \end{rem}
+\begin{rem} \begin{enumerate} \item In \cite{da-ja} the existence of the $T$-homeomorphism between $M$ and $M_X({\Lambda})$ was proved for quasitoric manifolds.
+Thus when $X$ is a simple polytope, $\check{\text{H}}^1(X, \mathscr{S}_{(X, {\Lambda})}) = 0.$ So for every quasitoric manifold $M$, $(M, X)$ splits. \item In \cite{ma-pa} it was shown that the $T$-homeomorphism exists under the condition that $M$ is a smooth $T^n$- locally standard manifold and $H^2(X, {\bbZ}) = 0$.
+So Thus, in this case, the pair $(M, X)$ splits. \item In \cite{yo1} the result was stated for manifolds that admit a local torus action. \end{enumerate} \end{rem}

-We call $(X,\Lambda)$ a {\it characteristic pair}.
-Hence, under the hypothesis $X$ is contrarctible, a characteristic pair $(X,\Lambda)$ completely determines $M_X(\Lambda)$.